 The Discover it Secured has no annual fee, and there are no foreign transaction fees.

-It’s rare to find a secured card with rewards, but this card even includes an intro APR on top of that: Cardholders get an APR of 10.99% Variable for 6 months for balance transfers.
+It’s rare to find a secured card with rewards, but this card even includes an intro APR on top of that: Cardholders get an APR of See Terms for See Terms for balance transfers.
 It’s not a 0% rate like you’ll find on some other cards, but it’s an impressive offer for a secured card.

-After that intro period, the regular rate will be 25.24% Variable.
+After that intro period, the regular rate will be See Terms.

 Read more in our Review of the Discover it Secured Card